Ukrainian air defenses in Odesa outgunned as Russia targets global grain supply - Local News 8

 Grain infrastructure targeted

-Moscow launched an intense campaign of bombardment against Odesa, Mykolaiv and other settlements in southern Ukraine on Monday when Ukraine struck the key Crimea bridge.
-It launched more strikes on Tuesday and Wednesday night.
+Moscow launched an intense campaign of bombardment against Odesa, Mykolaiv and other settlements in southern Ukraine on Monday after Ukraine struck the key Crimea bridge.
+It launched more strikes on Tuesday, Wednesday and Thursday night.

 Russia’s Defense Ministry said the strikes were in retaliation for the bridge attack, and claimed that it targeted facilities associated with Ukraine’s seaborne attack drones.
 But Ukraine said Russia has been striking civilian infrastructure associated with grain exports.